Internal Medicine Residency Overview

 SAUSHEC Internal Medicine Residency is the largest in the Department of Defense with 96 accredited training positions.
 The program offers a beautiful new addition to the main hospital, completed in 2012, and broad exposure to a diverse, large patient population, facilitating robust training.
 Residents selecting SAUSHEC as their training site will have the advantage of frequent contact and teaching with all internal medicine subspecialties, ensuring both excellent patient care and many opportunities to explore subspecialty training.
 The residency complies with all Accreditation Council for Graduate Medical Education (ACGME) requirements and abides by their guidance regarding duty hours and rigorous academic standards.

-Residents at SAUSHEC Internal Medicine are led by a Program Director, three Associate Program Directors, and two Chief of Residents, who are board-certified Internists from both the Army and the Air Force.
+SAUSHEC Internal Medicine is led by an administration including a Program Director, three Associate Program Directors, and two board-certified Internists (one Air Force and one Army) who each serve in the role of Chief of Residents.
+In 2014, another board-certified Internist was added to serve as Chief of Quality Improvement and Patient Safety (QIPS).
 They are well-informed about the unique requirements of each service for producing high-quality Internists, and they lead the program in a team-oriented fashion.
-Faculty are readily available, located near the residents, and a one-on-one mentoring program for academic and career guidance is an integral part of the residency experience.
+Faculty members are readily available, located near the residents, and participate in a one-on-one mentoring program with the residents to provide academic and career guidance.

 In SAUSHEC Internal Medicine, opportunities for advanced training, international experiences, and military-unique training are abundant.
 The program offers all required and desired components of a rigorous training program that prepares its graduates to serve the internal medicine needs of their patients.